 Frequently Asked Questions

-- The Revolutionary forces / Arms factory workers were victorious against the Securitate loyalists.
+The recorded outcome favored Revolutionary forces / Arms factory workers.